 Personal Statements and Addenda

 If you had a poor semester or low LSAT scores, you may wish to discuss this in your application.
 Some will advise you to include that in your personal statement.
 You should do this only if that is the essence of the story you wish to tell the committee.
 However, overcoming low grades or doing poorly on the LSAT will not be the thesis of most statements.
 You may include an addendum with your application that discusses only the reasons for poor performance and how you overcame that hurdle.
 Reasons may include illness, financial problems, lack of study skills, or lack of motivation.
 If you wish to prove that the LSAT is not a good indicator of your future performance, you may wish to discuss your SAT/ACT scores and how those scores did not predict your success at Southwestern.
-Once again, Career Services is happy to review these addenda.
+Once again, the Center for Career & Professional Development is happy to review these addenda.
 For more information, download “Write the Right Personal Statement.”

 Reference letters may serve a crucial role when the admissions committee must decide between you and another applicant.
 Generally, you will need three letters.
 Choose evaluators who know you and can speak from a first-hand perspective of you and your abilities.
 At least one letter should be from a faculty member at Southwestern from whom you have taken a class.
 Faculty can compare you with other students whom they have taught, discuss your writing and analytical abilities, and remark on your behavior and attendance in the classroom.
 Letters from friends and acquaintances will not hurt your admissions chances, but generally do not improve them.
 A letter from your employer that discusses your work ethic and skills will generally outweigh a judge you know socially and says that you are a good person.